Rio de Janeiro is arguably one of the most exciting cities in the world!

-I have written a full blog post of the Two Brothers Mountain Hike with all the nitty-gritty details of how to get there and what to expect on the trail.
+I have written a full blog post about the Two Brothers Mountain Hike with all the nitty-gritty details of how to get there and what to expect on the trail.

-On day two of your Rio de Janeiro itinerary, I recommend heading to one of the world’s most beautiful staircases in the Lapa neighborhood.
+On day two, I recommend heading to one of the world’s most beautiful staircases in the Lapa neighborhood.

 The Lapa Stairs, also known as Selaron Staircase, are the works of the Chilean-born artist Jorge Selarón who claims it was his tribute to the Brazilian people.

-Lapa Stairs are truly a magnificent piece of artwork boasting colorful ceramics on each step that connects two bohemian neighborhoods, Lapa and Santa Teresa.
+Lapa Stairs are truly magnificent pieces of artwork boasting colorful ceramics on each step that connects two bohemian neighborhoods, Lapa and Santa Teresa.

 You would have surely seen countless pictures of Lapa Stairs on Instagram which ultimately means it is one of the most popular points of interest in Rio.